ResetXPDR/MSFS_AutoFPS/README.md

       - Averaging period is 5 seconds.
   - FPS source icon - RTSS (RivaTuner Statistics Server) or MSFS.
     - **[RTSS](https://www.guru3d.com/download/rtss-rivatuner-statistics-server-download/)** is a well-established tool for FPS monitoring, widely used in the gaming community and fully compatible with MSFS.
-    - RTSS is the default FPS source and will automatically revert to MSFS as the FPS source if RTSS is not installed and running or if Dynamic FG is the graphics mode.
+    - RTSS is the default FPS source and will automatically revert to MSFS as the FPS source if RTSS is not installed and running, if Dynamic FG is the graphics mode or if RTSS data is detected as frozen.
     - Clicking the FPS source icon will switch the FPS source to the alternate source and the icon will change accordingly, with the added requirement that RTSS must be running in order to switch to RTSS as a source.
     - The last used FPS source will be saved and restored upon the next app launch, when a flight session begins, or when the Reset button is pressed during a flight session.
+    - RTSS data can freeze (swap-chain latched) when switching from 2D Frame Generation (FG) to VR or when MSFS recreates its graphics swap-chain.
+      - FPS/frame time values stop updating and remain constant.
+      - AutoFPS detects this as frozen RTSS data.
+    - Restarting RTSS (manually or via AutoFPS running as Admin) clears the frozen shared‑memory state.
+      - Effective after the RTSS injection delay passes, nominally 15 seconds.
+      - Potential side‑effect: restarting RTSS while FG is active can trigger a graphics‑driver‑level MSFS CTD on some systems.
+    - Restarting MSFS fully resets the graphics pipeline and RTSS integration.
+      - Always resolves the frozen state.
+      - Heavy‑handed and time‑consuming.
+    - Disabling the MSFS RTSS compatibility profile prevents freezes when switching between 2D FG and VR.
+      - MSFS must remain single‑window only (no pop‑outs).
+      - Side‑effects:
+        - FPS data becomes corrupted if any pop‑out windows are used.
+        - MSFS can CTD when corrupted FPS data is fed back into RTSS.
+    - AutoFPS displays a warning when unresolvable frozen RTSS data is detected.
+      - Users can choose to suppress this warning in future runs.
 - General
   - Update Management
     - Visible whenever not in a flight session.